cloudevents/spec/subscriptions-api.md

 The **Create** operation SHOULD be supported by compliant Event Producers.
 It creates a new Subscription.
-The client proposes a subscription object which MUST contain all REQUIRED properties.
+The client proposes a subscription object which MUST contain all REQUIRED properties with the exception of the `ID` property, which will be defined by the subscription manager.
 The subscription manager then realizes the subscription and returns a subscription object that also contains all OPTIONAL properties for which default values have been applied.

 Parameters: